arnmishra/sleeper-best-ball/README.md

   -y YEAR, --year YEAR  Which year to work with (i.e. 2018).
   -w WEEK, --week WEEK  Which week to work with (i.e. 1), for full season
                         leave blank
+  -e END_WEEK, --end_week END_WEEK
+                        Sum of all weeks till the end week.
+Default to 13 for 13 week season.
   -b NUM_RB, --num_rb NUM_RB
                         Number of Starting Running Backs in your league (Default 2) -r NUM_WR, --num_wr NUM_WR